Romanshiakh/Rock-paper-Game/README.md

 Click on one of the choices (rock, paper, or scissors).

-The game will display your Player1 and Player2 choice.
+The game will display your choice and the computer's choice.

 The game will also show the result (win, lose, or draw) and update the score accordingly.